kmcelwee/kmcelwee/README.md

 - [kmcelwee/WhoPaysWriters](https://github.com/kmcelwee/WhoPaysWriters): an analysis of the website [WhoPaysWriters](http://whopayswriters.com/#/results) ([read the article in the Columbia Journalism Review](https://www.cjr.org/business_of_news/where-to-pitch-data-who-pays-writers.php))
 - [kmcelwee/scrabble](https://github.com/kmcelwee/scrabble): an analysis of what Scrabble tile values make the game more fair ([read the article in Nautilus](http://nautil.us/issue/67/reboot/does-scrabble-need-to-be-fixed))
 - [Read more on my website...](https://www.kmcelwee.com/)

+#### 🎨 Art & Machine Learning:

+With the Center for Digital Humanities, I'm researching how machine learning will challenge what we value in art and studying how automation can be used as a source of inspiration.
+Check out my first project, [kmcelwee/mondrianify](https://github.com/kmcelwee/mondrianify) that uses edge-detection to transform images into paintings by Piet Mondrian.

 #### 🤖 Twitter bots